javascript-tutorial/en.javascript.info/6-binary/02-text-decoder/article.md

 alert( new TextDecoder().decode(uint8Array) ); // 你好
 ```

-We can decode a part of the buffer by passing it a subarray:
+We can decode a part of the buffer by creating a subarray view for it:

 ```js run